Thank you for visiting our page! Here you can find out about all the great things we will be learning!

 - Interested in books and rhymes and may have favourites.

-- Links sounds to letters, naming and sounding the letters of the alphabet.
+- Linking sounds to letters, naming and sounding the letters of the alphabet.

 - Hears and says the initial sound in words